-Typically, you will install MARS at many bare metal servers for replication of many LVs between multiple datacenters.
-Do not use MARS inside of VMs (see explanation of Dijkstra's layering rules in mars-architecture-guide.pdf).
+Typically, you will install MARS at many servers for replication of many LVs $between^1$ multiple datacenters.

 You can use MARS both at dedicated storage servers (e.g. for serving Windows clients over iSCSI), or at standalone Linux servers where CPU and storage are not separated.